CARTAvis/carta-archived/README.md

 3. flex
 4. bison
 5. gsl (CARTA uses 2.1 version of gsl source code to build, and casa/code seems not require specific version and we usually install apt/ym version, 1.5 for casa/code)
+6. blas lib. (required when building GSL, also when building casacore)
-6. gfortan (CARTA uses ast library which uses gfortan, and casacore uses this, too)
+7. gfortan (CARTA uses ast library which uses gfortan, and casacore uses this, too)
-7. Qt.
+8. Qt.
 (CARTA uses 5.3.2, 5.4/5.5 may be ok. casa & its needed qwt uses 4.8.5)
-8. qwt (CARTA uses qt 5.3.2 to build qwt 6.1.2 and casa submodule, code uses 4.8.5 to build qwt 6.1.0)
+9. qwt (CARTA uses qt 5.3.2 to build qwt 6.1.2 and casa submodule, code uses 4.8.5 to build qwt 6.1.0)
 9. Python and numpy (should be ok.
 CARTA:2.7. casa:2.7)
-10. blas lib. (required when building GSL, also when building casacore)

 #### 3.How to change the revision of casa we use to build